teddycool/BinaryClock/README.md

 The circuitboard and the raspberrypi code in python 2.7

 The circuit board is a sort of 'hat' to a raspberry pi zero with 20 WS2812B programmable LEDs for the clock-display, a 2x20 header for the pi connection and a connection for a DS3231 RTC.
+The board was manufactured by https://aisler.net which has a great service for small series prototypes.

 The kit is mounted between two part of plexi-glass panels to make a clock that can be mounted on the wall.
 See pictures below.